 To keep yourself and your family safe on the road, AAA recommends these safety tips:

 - Out of sight, out of mind.
 Stow your smartphone away, turn it to airplane mode, or activate call/text blocking features like Apple’s Do Not Disturb.

 - Slow down.
 Drivers tend to overestimate time saved by speeding.
 You’d have to travel 100 miles to save roughly 5 minutes, moving at 75 mph instead of 70 mph.
 Speed kills and isn’t worth the cost.

 - Stay alert.
 Stop driving if you become sleepy because you could fall asleep at any time.
 Fatigue impacts reaction time, judgment, and vision, causing people who are very tired to behave in similar ways to those who are drunk.

 - Only drive sober.
 If you consume marijuana, alcohol, or use potentially impairing prescription medications, then don’t drive.
 And if you’re going to drive, then don’t consume these substances.
-If you are taking prescription medications, visit Roadwise Rx to learn if they can impair driving.

 - And always wear your seat belt.
 Everyone in the vehicle should be buckled-up, including back seat passengers.
 Children should be secured in properly installed car or booster seats.

 For additional information on AAA Foundation for Traffic Safety’s Traffic Safety Culture Index and other research, visit AAAFoundation.org.